francescov1/mongoose-tsgen/README.md

                           third-party types in your mongoose schema definitions.
 For multiple imports, specify this flag more than once.

-  -o, --output=output     [default: ./src/interfaces] Path of output file containing generated typings.
+  -o, --output=output     [default: ./src/interfaces] Path of output file to write generated typings.
                           If a folder path is passed, the generator will create a `mongoose.gen.ts` file in the specified folder.